Statistical Query Lower Bounds for Tensor PCA: Introduction

 The most striking feature of the Tensor PCA problem is that it exhibits a large gap between the information theoretically optimal performance and the performance achieved by computationally efficient estimators when $k>2$.
 Estimating the mean of a Gaussian tensor in general requires $n \asymp d^k$ samples.
 However, in the Tensor PCA problems since the mean is low rank, the information theoretic sample complexity requirement is $n \asymp d$.
 For example, when the signal tensor is symmetric, it is known that there exists a critical value $\beta^\star_k$ such that if $n < (\beta^\star_k - o_d(1)) \cdot d$, then it is information theoretically impossible to solve the Tensor PCA testing or estimation problems \citep{montanari2015limitation}.
 On the other hand, the results of \citet{richard2014statistical} imply the existence of another threshold $\beta^{\sharp}_k$ such that if $n > (\beta^{\sharp}_k + o_d(1)) \cdot d$, then tests and estimators based on the maximum likelihood value:

 have a non-trivial testing and estimation performance.
 When $k>2$, no computationally efficient algorithm to solve the optimization problem in Eq.~\ref{MLE} is known. \citeauthor{richard2014statistical} have proposed a computationally tractable relaxation of the optimization problem that flattens the mean tensor $\overline{\bm T}$ into a $d^{\lceil \frac{k}{2} \rceil} \times d^{\lfloor \frac{k}{2} \rfloor}$ matrix and uses the largest singular value and vector of the resulting matrix for testing and estimation respectively.
 This procedure requires $n \gtrsim d^{\frac{k}{2}}$ to solve the testing and estimation problems \citep{hopkins2015tensor,zheng2015interpolating}.
 To this date no known computationally efficient procedure improves on the performance of the Richard-Montanari spectral method.
 Consequently it is conjectured that any computationally efficient testing or estimation procedure requires $n \gtrsim d^{\frac{k}{2}}$ samples.
-While proving this conjecture remains a challenging open problem, recent works have exhibited some evidence that lend credibility to this conjecture.
+Proving this conjecture is expected to be more difficult than resolving P v.s.
+NP since proving computational lower bounds for average-case problems is harder than proving computational lower bounds for worst-case problems.
+However, recent works have exhibited some evidence that lends credibility to this conjecture.

 In this paper, we study lower bounds on a class of algorithms for Tensor PCA: those that can be implemented in Statistical Query (SQ) computational model introduced by \citet{kearns1998efficient}.
 In the SQ Model, the estimation or testing procedure does not have direct, unrestricted access to the data $\bm T_{1:n}$ generated from the unknown distribution $D \in \mathcal{D} \cup \{D_0\}$, but instead can access the data only through an oracle.
 The algorithm can query the oracle with a statistic $q$ of interest, and the oracle returns an estimate of the expected value of the statistic $\E_D q(\bm T)$.
 The response of the oracle, denoted by $\hatE_D q(\bm T)$, has an error guarantee comparable to the error guarantee of the mean of the statistic on the dataset, but can be otherwise arbitrary (see Definition~\ref{VSTAT_def}); that is,